"Go See Terry"

 First he said no. Since selling the yard, he didn’t really keep up with that stuff anymore.

-Then he paused.
+He paused.
 Thinking. . .

 Actually, yes!